Favourited 115 times

 Food and accommodation is available for up to 25 hours help a week (4-5 hours per day, 5 days a week).
 Accommodation is simple and informal.
-The house is 250 feet from the road.
+The house is 250 feet (76 meters) from the road.
 The property is 2.6 acres.
 There is an acre of woods in the back.
-We have multiple bird species.
+We have multiple bird species and other wildlife.
 Upstairs bedrooms are available for workaway guests.
 Bathroom with shower is down the hall.
 The house is fed by a well, and the water pressure is ok.
 House has old carpets.
 Kitchen is small.
 House is from 1922 and needs some renovation (new roof, insulation etc.) which has yet to occur.
 House comes with two pianos and a guitar that guests are welcome to play.

 The house is close to the city of Pittsburgh which is a beautiful vibrant city.
 A bus stop for a city bus line is 20 to 30 minutes walk down a steep hill.
 Some things to do are going for jazz at Andy's Wine Bar (Fairmont Hotel), visiting parks such as Frick Park or Schenley Park and also playing tennis at Highland Park public tennis courts.
 We do not have dogs or cats due to health reasons.
 The house is next to a cemetery which is nice for walks or jogging or bicycling.

 We are smokers

 More than two